Competitive Women's Cricket

 “On July 26, 1745, the greatest cricket match between the 11 Bramley Handmaids and the 11 Hambledon Handmaids took place near Guildford.
 The women from Bramley had blue ribbons on their heads, while the women from Hambledon had red ones.
 They ran and caught as well as men do.
 The Hambledon handmaidens won the match with a score of 127: 119”

-As for other countries, in Australia, the 1st women’s cricket league appeared in 1894; in South Africa, at almost the same time in the city of Port Elizabeth, a women’s team was formed – the Pioneers Cricket Club.
+In Australia, the first women’s cricket league started in 1894.
+Almost at the same time, in the city of Port Elizabeth, South Africa, the Pioneers Cricket Club, a women’s team was formed.

 Competitive Women's Cricket - History